bobaque7/anilist-css/README.md

 1. Go to the "Apps" section in your Settings.
 <br>![Apps](Screenshots/1.png)
 2. Scroll to the bottom.
 You will see a part called: "Add custom CSS to your profile."
-In the textbox below that title, you can add your css.
+In the textbox below that title, you can add your css.<br/>
 ![AddCSS](Screenshots/2.png)
 3. CSS: ![general-style.css](https://github.com/Kurisu-chan/anilist-css/blob/master/general-style.css)
    CSS (Raw): ![general-style.css raw](https://raw.githubusercontent.com/Kurisu-chan/anilist-css/master/general-style.css)